Mini Easter Eggs and Children

 Start with Back Blows

-If the child is tall stand behind the child, get the child to lean forward placing 1 hand on the child’s chest and use the other hand to ‘slap sharply’ between the shoulder blades, after each back blow check to see if the object has been expelled.
+If the child is tall, stand behind the child, have the child lean forward, place 1 hand on the child’s chest, and use the other hand to ‘slap sharply’ between the shoulder blades.

 Abdominal Thrusts